rust-lang/book/2018-edition/src/appendix-04-useful-development-tools.md

 This lets you know that Rust has this constant defined more precisely, and that your program would be more correct if you used the constant instead.
-This code doesn't result in any errors or warnings from `clippy`:
+This code doesn’t result in any errors or warnings from `clippy`:

 <span class="filename">Filename: src/main.rs</span>